WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 ### Validate your source

-LiveData Migrator migrates data from a source file system.
-Validate that the correct source file system is registered or delete the existing one (you'll define a new source in the [Add File Systems](#add-file-systems) step).
+LiveData Migrator migrates data from a source filesystem.
+Validate that the correct source filesystem is registered or delete the existing one (you'll define a new source in the [Add File Systems](#add-file-systems) step).

-:::info
+If Kerberos is enabled or your Hadoop configuration does not contain the information needed to connect to the Hadoop file system, use the [`filesystem auto-discover-source hdfs`](./command-reference.md#filesystem-auto-discover-source-hdfs) command to provide your Kerberos credentials and auto-discover your source HDFS configuration.

-The source file system is normally detected on startup.
-It will not be detected automatically if Kerberos is enabled or your Hadoop configuration does not contain the information needed to connect to the Hadoop file system.
+:::note

-If Kerberos is enabled, use the [`filesystem auto-discover-source hdfs`](./command-reference.md#filesystem-auto-discover-source-hdfs) command to provide your Kerberos credentials and auto-discover your source HDFS configuration.
+If Kerberos is disabled, and Hadoop configuration is on the host, LiveData Migration will automatically detect the source filesystem on startup.

 :::

-You can manage the source file system through these commands.
+Manage the source filesystem with the following commands:

 | Command | Action |
 |:---|:---|